nicolasparada/blog/content/posts/passwordless-auth-server.md

 )
 ```

 These regular expressions are to validate email and username respectively.
-These are very basic, feel free to adapt they as you need.
+These are very basic, feel free to adapt them as you need.

-Now, **inside** `createUser` function we'll start by decoding the request body.
+Now, **inside** `createUser` function, we'll start by decoding the request body.

 ```go
 var user User